-We are declaring March 13, 2020 as the inaugural Global Hypoglycemia Awareness Day.
+It’s official.
+We have declared March 13, 2020 as the inaugural Hypoglycemia Awareness Day.

-The concept of the hypoglycemia was postulated by Dr. Seale Harris, in 1924, after he observed hypoglycemia produced during treatment of diabetic patients with the newly discovered insulin.
+The concept of hypoglycemia was postulated by Dr. Seale Harris, in 1924, after he observed hypoglycemia produced during treatment of diabetic patients with the (newly discovered) insulin.

 “The low blood sugar of today is the diabetes of tomorrow.” – Dr. Seale Harris